 June 27th AM – SCM telephones FCA Market Abuse line to warn them of material over-valuations within many major property fund group funds and recommending either funds to be suspended or re-priced to reflect reality of comparable listed property stocks post Brexit.

 June 27th L&G UK Property Fund makes adjustment to reflect their view of fall in values of physical property holdings.
 Overall L&G property fund price marked falls 4.2%.

 June 28th Aberdeen UK Property Fund makes adjustment to reflect their view of fall in values of physical property holdings.
 Overall Aberdeen property fund price falls 3.9%.

-June 29th PM — SCM talks to FCA senior individual alerting them of significant mis-pricing in many UK property funds.
-Urges the FCA that it needs to act quickly to protect clients within the funds yet to address this issue.
+June 29th PM – SCM talks to FCA senior individual alerting them of significant mis-pricing in many UK property funds.
+Urges the FCA needs to act quickly to protect clients within the funds yet to address this issue.

 June 30th Standard Life & F&C UK Property Funds make adjustments to reflect their view of fall in values of physical property holdings.
 Standard Life property fund price falls 4.2%.
 F&C property fund price falls 6.7%.

 July 4th Standard Life suspends UK property fund.

 July 5th M&G and Aviva suspend UK property funds.